globaltravelreport/global-travel-report/content/articles/uk-travel-woes-what-aussies-need-to-know.md

 ---
 title: 'UK Travel Woes: What Aussies Need to Know'
-summary: >-
-  In a startling move that has raised eyebrows across continents, allegations have surfaced accusing the government of hampering the UK's tourism indust...
+summary: "  In a startling move that has raised eyebrows across continents, allegations have surfaced accusing the government of hampering the UK's tourism indust..."
 date: '2025-04-05T11:02:45.913Z'
 country: United Kingdom
 type: '''Culture, History, Leisure'''